LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

         * An exception to the normal way of handling [external links](../button-and-links/links#external-links) is when they are in a link list with icons.
 As the other links have icons in front of them, the external links also have the icon in front of the text to create a more coherent visual experience.

-      \------ Lizas text nedanför

-      ### Link lists

-      Here can be a struggle sometimes.
-We have some easy rules to think about.

-      * Link list without icon

-      * Link list with pdf icons

-      * Link list with one external link

-      #### Link list with one external link

-      When a plain list with links and some are external links, the icon can be to the right.

-      ## Modifers all lists

-      ### List spacing
+      ### General modifiers

-      You can use two different types of spacing between lists.
-Vad är det för regler när de olika ska användas? //Lägg till

-      Note that a link lists also have special rules on their spacing when placed vertically.

-      ### To break down long sentences

-      You should always strive for having short items in the lists but sometimes it is harder to do.
-Here are some help.

-      **Do sections instead**\

-      Use a headline instead and break it out to different sections of text, it makes the readers identify the main points of each section and easier to grasp.
-To highlight and simulate dots you can always make a small graphical element to the right of the textarea.

-      **Headings in list items**\

-      You should always have short items in the list but sometimes it is harder to do.
-Make a headline short and pop out with bold text then make a new row in the dot item and put the longer sentence under.
+      If you should want to add extra spacing to your lists for some reasons, two additional spacings come with Bootstrap; medium (md) and large (lg).
+They are rarely, if ever, used in customer facing interfaces.

       ## Please consider

-      * Try to have maximum one list a page
+      * Try to have maximum one list per page

       * Only have 3-5 points in the list

-      * Have similar line lengths
+      * Have similar lengths for all list items

-      * Use the same feel/spirit for list items
+      * Use the same tonality for all list items

-      * Don’t require end punctuation
+      * If all of your bullets are only one sentence long, it actually increases readability to skip punctuation at the end of the sentence

       ## Other material